anshugupta1487-eng/AnshuNoteapp/README.md

 # Notes App

-A simple and elegant note-taking web application built with FastAPI and vanilla JavaScript.
+A simple and elegant note-taking web application built with Node.js, Express, and vanilla JavaScript.
 Create, read, and delete notes with a beautiful, responsive interface.

 ## Features